sleipnir029/supplementary-Bot/README.md

 # supplementary-Bot

-This twitter bot retrives data from `Google Trends`.
+This twitter bot retrieves data from `Google Trends`.
 Based on that, finds `Wikipedia` article and tweets.

 **Link:** [supplementaryBot](https://twitter.com/supplementaryB6)